bluecmd/safaripark/README.md

 # SaFariPark

-This package contains an interface to interact with SFP+ modles.
+This package contains an interface to interact with SFP+ modules.
 It is written in Java.
 It is a fork of [sfp-plus-i2c](https://www.ohwr.org/project/sfp-plus-i2c) to add support for [fejkon](https://github.com/bluecmd/fejkon).

 Original logo: